Robbi Mecus: Personal life

 Mecus was married and had one daughter.
 After identifying privately as a crossdresser for many years, she came out to her wife in December 2015 as a trans woman.
 She came out publicly in 2016, at age 44, and found support with her coworkers.
 Mecus and her wife later divorced, but continued to have an amicable relationship.

 Mecus attended the Women's March in Boston in January 2017.
 As of 2019, she lived in Keene, New York.

+Mecus was one of nine transgender people depicted in the 2024 graphic novel anthology Becoming Who We Are: Real Stories About Growing Up Trans.